rptcloud/azure_terraform/tfe-private-module-registry/README.md

 ![](img/tfe-new-workspace.png)

-Select the repository and name the workspace the same thing "ptfe-workspace-modules"
+Select the repository and name the workspace the same thing "tfc-workspace-modules"

 ![](img/tfe-new-workspace-final.png)